-The demand for transfectable plasmid DNA in transient gene expression approaches is high.
+The demand for transfectable plasmid DNA in TGE approaches is high.
 Since only a small proportion of transfected plasmid DNA reaches the nucleus for efficient transcription, it appears necessary to have an excess of 105 – 108 plasmids per cell.
 Using a typical TGE plasmid, this corresponds to about 2 pg per cell and at least 10 mg per L at 5 x 106 cells per mL.
 To meet these requirements, bacterial systems (usually E. coli) are the most widely used hosts for the production of large amounts of plasmid DNA.
-However, bacterial components like endotoxins have cytotoxic effects on eukaryotic cells so a stringent preparation system is needed to produce high quality plasmid DNA.
+However, bacterial components like endotoxins have cytotoxic effects on eukaryotic cells so a stringent preparation system is needed to produce high-quality plasmid DNA.
 Up to now, up-scaling has been limited by various scientific and economic bottlenecks regarding plasmid preparation.
-Commercially available plasmid purification kits exclusively use single-use columns and have a limited capacity of about 10 mg.
-In order to achieve a high yielding plasmid preparation process, production of a TGE-optimized plasmid was compared by using different E. coli strains cultivated in different media.
+Commercially available plasmid purification kits exclusively utilize single-use columns and have a limited capacity of about 10 mg.
+In order to achieve a high-yielding plasmid preparation process, the manufacturing process of a TGE-optimized plasmid was compared in a matrix setup by using different E. coli strains cultivated in different media.
 Quality attributes were highly dependent on the host strains, whereas absolute yield was found to be a function of the cultivation medium.
 Additionally, a purification process was implemented using an anion exchanger with modified amino-ethyl groups for optimal separation of DNA isoforms.
-This resulted in 40 mg high quality plasmid DNA per L culture volume on average.
+This resulted in 40 mg high-quality plasmid DNA per L culture volume on average.
 Up-scaling this process yields approx. 250 mg purified plasmid DNA per run.